hasham-m-khan/islamictree-backend/README.md

 # 🌿 IslamicTree Backend

 This is the backend service for the **IslamicTree** website — a platform dedicated to education, news, and resources.
 Built with scalability and clarity in mind, this backend powers the core functionalities of the IslamicTree ecosystem.
-The application was build with Test Driven Development (TDD).
+The application was build using Test Driven Development (TDD).

 ---